Long term projects

 - Ghana: a project is being co-ordinated by Anne Wadsworth with various groups linking sanitation and health providing wells, health care services and health education, similar to the Naivasha Women’s Health Care Centre in Kenya which members of Chaffinch visited in its early days

-- Guatemala City: a project has been suggested by Georges de la Roches du Roncet,formerly the Guatemalan Ambassador in Ottawa and now Ambassador Designate for Guatemala in India.
+- Guatemala City: a project has been suggested by Georges de la Roches du Roncet,formerly the Guatemalan Ambassador in Ottawa and recently the Ambassador for Guatemala in India.
 The plan is to work with a low income young people in a housing construction project, developing the work of the private sector, charities and the government in a public-private partnership, building on the initiative of a Canadian Rotary Club and the Castillo Love Foundation

 - Malawi:the Trust is working with Gairloch High School in Wester Ross,Scotland and Mlozi LEA School (Dedza District) in Malawi as a result of an educational link initiated by Global Teacher,Dr Clare Caley and former Headteacher,John Port